DimitrisDavidGerokonstantis/intelliq/test/README.md

 - Admin use case: The admin logs in, creates a new questionnaire, adds three questions, sees the summary of the survey that he
 created and defines the flow of the questions.

+Attention!
+For the test cases to work, the user-test.json file (id = 60) is needed.
+Before running the tests, add this questionnaire if it's not
+already in the database by the following CLI command (while being in the cli folder):
+`questionnaire_upd --source user-test.json`

 The following packages are needed for the testing (the implementation is done with node.js):
 - chai
 - chai-http